g-clef/g-clef.github.io/thoughts/hacker_hegemony.md

 [The Hegemony How-To](https://www.amazon.com/Hegemony-How-Radicals-Jonathan-Smucker/dp/1849352542) by Jonathan Smucker.
-If you haven't heard of it, it's a book by one of the figures in the Occupy Wall Street movement, about what he learned from that movement and what he thought left-wing political movements overall could learn from Occupy's successes and failures.
+If you haven't heard of it, it's a book by one of the figures in the Occupy Wall Street movement, about what he learned from that movement and what he thought left-wing political movements overall could learn from left-wing advocacy's successes and failures, including Occupy.

 In particular, an early chapter of the book called the "Life of the Oppositional Group" really struck me.
 It talks about "the internal life of social movement groups" as a way to start to understand how they work and why they behave